WCCF is Offering Scholarships to Non-Traditional Students

 - Scholarship awards may be used for tuition, course-related fees, or books only.
 Checks will only be written to an educational institution or certified training provider.

-- The application deadline is October 6, 2017.
+- The application deadline is 3:30 on April 15, 2019.
 No exceptions.
+Applicants should apply online at wccfapplyonline.biz.

 - Adult scholarship awards may not be used to pay for college debt.